-British Infection Association Constitution
+British Infection Association: Memorandum and Articles of Association

 The name of the organisation is the British Infection Association.